Jean Malaurie: Biography

 In 2007, he was appointed Honorary President of the Uummannaq Polar Institute, an institution that aims to preserve local Greenlandic culture and promote educational programmes for Inuit youth.
 In 2010, he founded the Pôle Inuit – Institut Jean Malaurie in Uummannaq (Greenland).
 As a writer, he is the author of, among other publications, The Last Kings of Thule ("Les derniers rois de Thulé", Paris, 1955; first published in English in 1982), translated into 23 languages and now the most widely distributed book about the Inuit.
 This book has been adapted into a movie and the cartoon version is in progress.
 Overall, Jean Malaurie published ten books and over five hundred scientific papers, which have just been assembled, together with previously unpublished ones, into a six volumes edition to be published by the CNRS Éditions.

-A leading light of French polar research, in the lineage of Commander Jean-Baptiste Charcot, captain of the Pourquoi-Pas ?, he is now living in Dieppe, Normandy, and getting ready to finish his life in Uummannaq, northwest coast of Greenland, where a Jean Malaurie Museum has been created that features a reconstitution of his former wintering base in a peat house.
+A prominent figure in French polar research, following the tradition of Jean-Baptiste Charcot, captain of the research vessel Pourquoi-Pas?, he later resided in Dieppe.
+A museum dedicated to his work was established in Uummannaq on the northwest coast of Greenland, featuring a reconstruction of his former wintering base in a peat house.

 Malaurie was made a commander of the Légion d'honneur of France and was awarded the Great Gold Medal of Saint-Petersburg, and received the Patron's Medal of the Royal Geographical Society of London from Queen Elizabeth II.
-He was also granted the Medal of the Bear, a high distinction of the Greenlandic government, as well as many other foreign distinctions such as the Mungo Park Medal, awarded to him in 2005 by The Royal Scottish Geographic Society.
+He was also granted the Medal of the Bear, a high distinction of the Greenlandic government, as well as many other foreign distinctions such as the Mungo Park Medal, awarded to him in 2005 by the Royal Scottish Geographical Society.

 Malaurie died on 5 February 2024, at the age of 101.